-Rajesh was called to the Bar in 1993 and his areas of expertise have included Crime, Public Law, Immigration & Asylum, Human Rights Law (both domestic and international), Community Law and VAT and Tax Law.
+Rajesh was called to the Bar in 1993 and his areas of expertise have included Crime, Public Law, Immigration & Asylum, Human Rights Law (both domestic and international), EU Law, VAT and Tax Law, Humanitarian Law.

 His Immigration & Asylum Law practice includes immigration offences both in the Civil and Criminal Courts, business immigration, advice, appeals and Judicial Review.
 He has been a director of The Joint Council for the Welfare of Immigrants (JCWI) (www.jcwi.org) and a director of the Kurdish Human Rights Project (KHRP) (www.khrp.org).
 He has been appointed as an expert on to the Council of experts of the Democratic Progress Institute (http://www.democraticprogress.org/)

 Rajesh has extensive hands-on experience in humanitarian and environmental issues in his work with NGOs, cooperatives and companies based in the UK and overseas.
-This gives him a unique insight into his practice as a Barrister when dealing with a client base who require cultural sensitivity in their representation and an understanding of cross national issues.
+This gives him a unique insight into his practice as a Barrister when dealing with NGOs and clients who require cultural sensitivity in their representation and an understanding of cross national issues.

 He has lectured on CPD accredited courses for chambers and JCWI.
 He also lectures internationally on a wide variety of legal issues for the KHRP and BHRC (www.barhumanrights.org.uk) including Freedom of Expression (to the Bar of Armenia), Enforcement of European Court Judgments (to Human Rights organisation in Turkey) and Women's Rights (Cross Border conference in South East Turkey to NGO's working in Kurdish regions).
 In November 2011 Rajesh travelled to Northern Iraq chairing a cross border conference of NGO's and dealing with issues such as children's and women's rights in conflict situations.
 He has chaired these cross border conferences of NGO's on a yearly basis from 2009 to 2012.